International Business Machines Corporation (IBM) — Fair Value Analysis

 What is the bear case and bull case for IBM?

-The full Monte Carlo distribution, including bear (P10) and bull (P90) target prices, along with the probability of upside, is available to users with a free FairCurve account.
-We do not provide specific dollar values here as they are subscriber-exclusive.
+The full Monte Carlo distribution, including bear (P10) and bull (P90) target prices, along with the probability of upside, is available with a free FairCurve account.
+We do not provide specific dollar values for these scenarios publicly.

 How does FairCurve calculate IBM's fair value?